-Performance Goal: To return 70,000 claimants' funds representing \$90 million over the next two fiscal years.
+Performance Goal: To return 120,000 claimants' funds representing \$120 million over the next two fiscal years.

-- Review all claims within the 90-day statute requirement, processing a monthly average of 85% (or greater) of calls that come into the division's claim hotline. - Deposit unclaimed property holder checks within two weeks of receipt. - Reconcile at least 50% of new holder reports within three months of receipt. - Send out documentation for 40 desk audits.
-Complete the review of reporting for these holders to confirm compliance of unclaimed property. - Authorize 40 third party audits. - Manage and collaborate with contractors for successful reporting, maintenance, and return of Unclaimed Property.
+- Review all claims within the 90-day statute requirement, processing a monthly average of 85% (or greater) of calls that come into the division's claim hotline. - Deposit unclaimed property holder checks within two weeks of receipt. - Reconcile at least 70% of new holder reports within three months of receipt. - Send out documentation for 500 desk audits. - Authorize 100 third-party audits. - Manage and collaborate with contractors for successful reporting, maintenance, and return UP. - Increase funding for notifications. - Additional staff for processing increase in claims and inquiries. - 20 in-person outreach events.